Vegetarian (dairy free & vegan option)

 - Taking one small cut piece of the dough at a time, roll it into a ball in your palms, and then roll it in one direction 2-3 times until it takes on a slight oval shape (if it’s your first time rolling gnocchi there are plenty of videos on YouTube showing how to roll gnocchi).
 Repeat until all of the dough is used up and shaped into small oval pieces.

 - Using the front side of a fork (holding the fork upside down as to how you would normally hold it), make a light imprint into each gnocchi piece.
 Bring a large pot of salted water to a gentle boil.
 Carefully lower the gnocchi pieces into the boiling water.

 - Reduce heat slightly (to a high simmer), and let the gnocchi cook until they float to the surface of the water.
 Once all of the gnocchi have floated to the surface, transfer them carefully to a colander to drain.

 - Immediately heat the olive oil in a large frying pan over medium-high heat.
 Shock the gnocchi with cold water to prevent them from sticking together.
 Then make sure to shake off as much excess water as possible.

-*To make this dish vegan and dairy free, either don’t use parmesan, or use Vegan parmesan (please check the ingredients of vegan parmesan, it is typically made with cashews and so could be high FODMAP in larger quantities.)
+*The FODMAPs in garlic are soluble in water, not in oil, therefore garlic infused oil is Low FODMAP.
+Ensure you buy ‘infused’ oil and not flavoured, as flavoured will have garlic pieces or powder in it. **To make this dish vegan and dairy free, either don’t use parmesan, or use vegan parmesan (please check the ingredients of vegan parmesan, it is typically made with cashews and so could be high FODMAP in larger quantities.)

 This recipe has been created by Haley Brown, from Low Fodmapper.